 If the opportunity doesn’t pass the first set of criteria, the answer is obviously no. But if it also doesn’t pass two of your three extreme criteria, the answer is still no opportunity.

-Another evaluation method would be to think about the single most important criterion for that decision, and then give the option a score between 0 and 100.
-If you rate it any lower than 90 percent, then automatically change the rating to 0 and reject it.
+Another evaluation method would be to think about the single most important criterion for that decision and then give the option a score between 0 and 100.
+If you rate it any lower than 90 percent, automatically change the rating to 0 and reject it.
 This way, you avoid getting caught up in indecision, or worse, getting stuck with the 60s or 70s.

 Setting Priorities is Hard Work